nymtech/nym/documentation/docs/README.md

 * If you wish to add to the documentation please create a PR against this repo, with a `patch` against `develop`.

 ## Scripts
 * `generate:commands`: generates command output files for clients and binaries.
 This script runs the `autodoc` rust binary, moves the files to their required places, and then if there is an update, commits them to git.
-We commit the files as our remote deployments pull from a git repo.
+We commit the files as our remote deployments pull from a git repo. **Only run this script on branches where you want to push e.g. the build info of a binary to production docs**; it will build the monorepo binaries and use their command output for the produced markdown files.
 * `generate:tables`: generates various information tables containing some repo-wide variables and information about ISPs.

 ### Autodoc
 `autodoc` is a script that generates markdown files containing commands and their output (both command and `--help` output).
 For the moment the binaries and their commands are manually configured in the script.

+> **Only run this script on branches where you want to push e.g. the build info of a binary to production docs**; it will build the monorepo binaries and use their command output for the produced markdown files.

 ## CI/CD
 TODO